 Make it very clear what needs your concept addresses.

 Show that the market exists, how big it is, prove they are willing to pay for the solution, and create a realistic sense of how much of that market you can capture in the next decade or so.
+Also see how to check if an app idea already exists.

 Define how your product will make a return and how that might change over time.